raygun101/MarkupKit/README.md

     }

 MarkupKit's extensions to `UIScrollView` are discussed in more detail later.

+Note that, similar to `UIStackView`, the `removePage:` method does not remove the given view as a subview of the page view.
+To completely remove a page view, call `removeFromSuperview` on the view.

 `LMPageView` is available in iOS only.
 See [LMPageView.h](https://github.com/gk-brown/MarkupKit/blob/master/MarkupKit-iOS/MarkupKit/LMPageView.h) for more information.